 37% of Tanzanian girls become child brides before the age of 18.
 The power to change that statistic and outlaw child marriage in Tanzania now lies in the hands of the Parliament.
 The court’s decision was encouraging, but parliamentarians needs to act fast to protect all girls.

-On this International Women’s Day, we need Global Citizens to help us maintain the momentum toward ending child marriage in Tanzania, and push for Parliament to take action to repeal this harmful law.
+We need Global Citizens to help us maintain the momentum toward ending child marriage in Tanzania, and push for Parliament to take action to repeal this harmful law.